 As part of the enrollment process at Universität Freiburg, you will be assigned a user ID and a password for the university server, with which you can log on at the university computer labs.
 This Freiburg user ID and password will be very important for course registration in some departments and for accessing course assignments posted online.
 In general, German university facilities have less generous opening hours than U.S. counterparts.
+By contrast, the university library (UB or Bib, as it is commonly called) has recently introduced 24hour access.
 Internet cafés and hotspots are available almost everywhere.
 During orientation, you will be provided with information on accessing the university's wireless network, which operates as a highly secure virtual private network (VPN), as well as the AYF office's wireless network.
-If you would like to get a head start on preparing your laptop for use in the Uni Freiburg network, you will find instructions online at https://wiki.uni-freiburg.de/rz/doku.php?id=tag:wlan.
+If you would like to get a head start on preparing your laptop for use in the Uni Freiburg network, which is a very good idea and recommended by former AYFers, you will find instructions online at https://wiki.uni-freiburg.de/rz/doku.php?id=tag:wlan.
+Eduroam access is also available at the Uni Freiburg, so you may be able to use Internet resources via Eduroam with your home university login.